With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MorePacific Psychology And Comprehensive Health Clinic is a mental health facility in Washington County, OR, located at 222 Se 8th Avenue, Suite 212, 97123.
+Learn MorePacific Psychology And Comprehensive Health Clinic is one of mental health facilities in Washington County, Oregon, located at 222 Se 8th Avenue, Suite 212, 97123 zip code.
 Pacific Psychology And Comprehensive Health Clinic provides outpatient treatment.
-Pacific Psychology And Comprehensive Health Clinic provides cognitive behavioral therapy, dialectical behavior therapy and group therapy to young adults, adults and children / adolescents.
-Some other services available at Pacific Psychology And Comprehensive Health Clinic include family psychoeducation and integrated primary care services.
+Pacific Psychology And Comprehensive Health Clinic provides group therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Additional services provided at Pacific Psychology And Comprehensive Health Clinic include integrated primary care services and family psychoeducation.

-Learn MoreProvidence Saint Vincent Medical Center is one of mental health facilities in Washington County, Oregon, located at 9205 Sw Barnes Road, 97225 zip code.
-Providence Saint Vincent Medical Center provides hospital inpatient treatment and outpatient treatment.
-Providence Saint Vincent Medical Center provides cognitive behavioral therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Providence Saint Vincent Medical Center also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-Additional services provided at Providence Saint Vincent Medical Center include suicide prevention services and integrated primary care services.
+Learn MoreProvidence Saint Vincent Medical Center is a mental health treatment clinic in Washington County, Oregon, located at 9205 Sw Barnes Road, 97225 zip code.
+Providence Saint Vincent Medical Center provides outpatient treatment and hospital inpatient treatment.
+Providence Saint Vincent Medical Center provides cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Providence Saint Vincent Medical Center also supports veterans, people with HIV or AIDS and people requiring dual diagnosis treatment.
+Additional services provided by Providence Saint Vincent Medical Center consist of integrated primary care services and suicide prevention services.

-Learn MoreYouth Contact is a mental health facility in Washington County, OR, located at 447 Se Baseline Street in the 97123 zip code.
-Youth Contact provides outpatient treatment.
-Youth Contact provides behavior modification, integrated dual diagnosis disorder treatment and group therapy to children / adolescents.
-Youth Contact also supports children/adolescents with serious emotional disturbance.
-Additional services offered by Youth Contact consist of psychosocial rehabilitation services, family psychoeducation and intensive case management.
+Learn MoreCedar Hills Hospital is a mental health facility in Washington County, OR, located at 10300 Sw Eastridge Street in the 97225 zip code.
+Cedar Hills Hospital provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Cedar Hills Hospital provides individual psychotherapy, integrated dual diagnosis disorder treatment and group therapy to young adults, adults and seniors 65 or older.
+Cedar Hills Hospital also supports military families, people requiring dual diagnosis treatment and veterans.
+Additional services offered by Cedar Hills Hospital consist of case management.

-Learn MoreYouth Contact is a mental health treatment center in Washington County, Oregon, located at 4915 Sw Griffin Drive, Suite 100, 97005 zip code.
-Youth Contact provides outpatient treatment.
-Youth Contact also offers trauma therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to young adults and children / adolescents.
-Youth Contact supports people with traumatic brain injury, people requiring dual diagnosis treatment and LGBT.
-Youth Contact also provides intensive case management, family psychoeducation and case management.
+Learn MoreMadrona Recovery is a mental health treatment center in Washington County, Oregon, located at 7000 Sw Varns Street, 97223 zip code.
+Madrona Recovery provides telemedicine/telehealth and residential treatment.
+Madrona Recovery also offers psychotropic medication, activity therapy and cognitive behavioral therapy to children / adolescents.
+Madrona Recovery supports people requiring dual diagnosis treatment and people with trauma.
+Madrona Recovery also provides case management, family psychoeducation and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.